 Intended learning outcomes

-After having completed the Master's programme you will have a solid foundation in software engineering.
+After graduation, you will have a solid foundation in software engineering.

-You will be able to describe and apply computer science, software engineering knowledge, best practices, and standards appropriate to engineering complex software systems.
+You will be able to describe and apply computer science, software engineering knowledge, best practices, and standards appropriate for engineering complex software systems.
 You will be able to:

-- Analyse a problem and identify and elicit functional, non-functional and sustainability requirements appropriate to its solution.
+- analyse a problem and identify and elicit functional, non-functional and sustainability requirements appropriate for its solution;